-We will fund investigators up to 100% of their salary, which is determined as a maximum of 37.5 hours a week, 44 weeks per year, 1650 hours a year.
-Whilst Investigators can indicate that they will spend more than this time on grants, they cannot charge more than this time and we encourage maintaining a work-life balance.
+We will fund project leads and co-leads up to 100% of their salary, which is determined as a maximum of 37.5 hours a week, 44 weeks per year, 1650 hours a year.
+Whilst project leads and co-leads can indicate that they will spend more than this time on grants, they cannot charge more than this time and we encourage maintaining a work-life balance.

-We will seek assurance at organisation level that the costs paid for investigators are in balance with total time attributed to grants, however we accept the need for flexibility in relation to individuals because of the difficulties of estimating both time and likelihood of success of applications.
+We will seek assurance at organisation level that the costs paid for project leads and co-leads are in balance with total time attributed to grants, however we accept the need for flexibility in relation to individuals because of the difficulties of estimating both time and likelihood of success of applications.

-Investigator's time can be charged as either Directly Allocated or Directly Incurred, see Pre- Award Directly Incurred and Pre-Award Directly Allocated headings below for further information.
+Project lead and co-lead's time can be charged as either Directly Allocated or Directly Incurred, see Pre-Award Directly Incurred and Pre-Award Directly Allocated headings below for further information.